camillevalat/Abcd5-website/README.md

 ### Subgroup analysis

-Each genre underwent the Mann-Whitney U test, mirroring our intial approach.
-The aim?
-To discern whether the positive trend we observed with English language movies held consistent across various film genres or if there were specific categories where the impact of English was more or less pronounced.
+Each genre underwent the Mann-Whitney U test, mirroring our initial approach.
+The aim is to discern whether the positive trend we observed with English language movies held consistent across various film genres or if there were specific categories where the impact of English was more or less pronounced.
 This genre-specific analysis was important for adding depth to our understanding, preventing overgeneralization of English’s influence, and acknowledging the unique characteristics that different movie genres bring to the cinematic landscape.

 And here, the results opposed what we have found until now.
 Among 244 genres, only 34 exhibited a significant English impact.
 And here's the surprise – within these, the link between English and higher scores was often negative.